Pickleball Ace may collect a share of sales or other compensation from the links on this page.

 The ball used for pickleball is similar to a wiffle ball.
 This ball has holes throughout it to allow it to be aerodynamically efficient.
-Pickleball balls can be designed for No products found. or No products found. play and differ in weight and hole diameter.
+Pickleball balls can be designed for indoor or outdoor play and differ in weight and hole diameter.
 Indoor balls usually weigh less than outdoor balls and have larger holes throughout.

 Outdoor balls often weigh about 25 grams (0.88 ounces).
 They are offered in many colors, with the most common being orange, white, or yellow.
 Indoor balls usually weight in at around 24 grams (0.85 ounces).
 The larger holes help slow the ball down for better indoor play.
 They usually come in the same standard colors as the outdoor balls, but some indoor balls can come in indigo, pink, or blue to contrast against the typical light-colored indoor court color.